arielmission-space/PAOS/docs/source/user/inputs/index.rst

      - Bool
      - Bool
      - None
-     - Par1 = wave (in micron)
+     - Par1 = wavelength (in micron)

        Par2 = ordering, can be standard, ansi, noll, fringe

        Par3 = Normalisation, can be True or False

-       Par4 = Radius of support aperture of the poly
+       Par4 = Radius of support aperture of the polynomial

        Par5 = origin, can be x (counterclockwise positive from x axis) or y (clockwise positive from y axis)